Dual Immersion: 5 ways to help at home

 What programs and products best support our teachers?

-Maybe you’re a professional supporting a dual language immersion program.
-Maybe you’re a parent wondering how to help your dual language immersion learner at home.
+Maybe you’re a professional supporting a dual immersion program.
+Maybe you’re a parent wondering how to help your dual immersion language learner at home.
 Either way, we’d like to help address that last question.

-5 ways to support dual language immersion at home
+5 ways to support dual immersion language learning at home

 I’ve been teaching learners ages 2 to adult Spanish in various contexts, and I’m raising three bilingual children who have all been in a dual language immersion school.
 From my experience, here are five ways specifically parents and other caregivers can support these young language learners at home.
 Critically, these work even if you don’t speak Spanish (or whatever language their DLI program is targeting).